yang0369/6Estates_Project_Interview_Data_CLS/README.md

 >    - 📜predicted.csv: contains all the predicted labels for test dataset
 >    - 📜tf_model.h5: the trained model in .h5 format (not uploaded to Git due to size limit)
 >    - 📜info.log: records all the hyperparameters/parameters during training process
->    - 📜training_logs: records all the training epochs, train/val accuracy and loss etc.
+>    - 📜training_logs.log: records all the training epochs, train/val accuracy and loss etc.

  ┣ 📂polyaxon